 Do you enjoy solving puzzles?
+Four Square Writing is similar to putting together a puzzle.
 Whether you’re working a math problem, trying to understand a concept in science, or trying to solve a mystery, your brain sort of works in the same way.
 We use equations, graphic organizers, and even drawings to make sense of the information we’re looking at, right?
-Well, the Four Square Writing Method is a great way for students in the primary and intermediate grades to map out their thinking and better plan their writing just like other graphic organizers and drawings help us clarify other concepts.
-Today, I thought I’d share a few ways I’ve made use of the four-square writing method to help my kids improve their writing.
+The Four Square Writing Method is a great way for students in the primary and intermediate grades to lay out and plan their writing.
+Just like other graphic organizers and drawings help us clarify concepts, the Four Square Organizer does too.
+Today, I thought I’d share how I’ve used the four-square writing method to help my kids improve their writing.

 Before you can use Four Square with your students, they have to learn how the framework works.
 With my students, I’ve used a gradual release model through writer’s workshop to demonstrate the format in action before having my kids use it themselves.
 There are really great powerpoint presentations that other teachers have shared on the web.
 THIS LINK is to one I’ve used often to introduce how four square works.
 I love the simple examples for writing just a paragraph and the more elaborate examples for writing informational essays.
 THIS PRESENTATION shows an essay example for various writing formats including:

 STARTING YOUR FIRST FOUR SQUARE WRITING ASSIGNMENT

 The first step I take when I’m using four square writing is to build background on the assigned topic.
 Students are much more able to write freely if they have a word bank, a list of ideas or related topics, and a model to imitate.
 One of the biggest complaints from kids who struggle with writing is the dreaded “I don’t know what to write about!”
 I would argue that we hear this more if/when students haven’t had adequate “think” time.
 Simple things that can alleviate writing stress are examples to follow and a word bank of related words to support spelling.